ahron-chet/DarkScryC2/README.md

   browser, enabling operation when direct network access is blocked.
 - Simulation tasks are mapped to MITRE ATT&CK techniques for realistic scenarios.

-All operations are queued by the Django backend which persists task results in the database while the server component handles the low level transport.
+All operations are queued by the management service which persists task results in the database while the server component handles the low level transport.

 ## Running with Docker